lmmentel/panthera/docs/source/tutorials.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Frequencies can now be calculated using the finite difference method implemented in
-:py:func:`panther.pes.differentiate` function and appended as a ``frequency`` column
+:py:func:`panthera.pes.differentiate` function and appended as a ``frequency`` column
 to the ``modeinfo``.
 The returned ``vibs`` matrix contains four columns corresponding
 to derivatives calculated with the central formula using 2, 4, 6 and 8 points

 .. code-block:: python

-   from panther.pes import differentiate
+   from panthera.pes import differentiate
    from scipy.constants import value

    dsp = modeinfo.loc[modeinfo['vibration'], 'displacement'].astype(float).values